ZouariOmar/hashhash-books/Network/doc/notes.md

 - **MAC Addresses**: Devices on a network will all have a physical network interface, which is a microchip board found on the device's motherboard.
 This network interface is assigned a unique address at the factory it was built at, called a MAC (Media Access Control ) address.
 The MAC address is a twelve-character hexadecimal number (a base sixteen numbering system used in computing to represent numbers) split into two's and separated by a colon.
 These colons are considered separators.
 - **Ping** is one of the most fundamental network tools available to us.
 Ping uses _ICMP_ (Internet Control Message Protocol) packets to determine the performance of a connection between devices, for example, if the connection exists or is reliable.
 - **8.8.8.8** is the primary _IP address for Google's public DNS_.
 It's a commonly used public DNS server that helps users resolve domain names to IP addresses.
 You can configure your device's network settings to use 8.8.8.8 as your primary DNS server to utilize Google's DNS service
+- **MTU, or Maximum Transmission Unit**, refers to the largest size of data packets that a network interface can transmit without fragmentation.
+It's a crucial setting in networking, dictating the maximum amount of data that can be sent in a single transmission.
+MTU is usually associated with the Ethernet protocol, where a _1500-byte packet_ is the largest allowed.

 ## What is a DHCP Server?